HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 {:.no_toc}

 The `prefetch` element contains patient data that is provided by the EHR upon submission of the CDS Hook to the CDS service.
-The CDS service MUST provide the EHR with a prefetch template at the time of service discovery.
+The CDS service SHOULD provide the EHR with a prefetch template at the time of service discovery.
 The `prefetch` element MAY specify patient data other than medications for the purpose of individualizing the CDS logic and response.
-The prefetch query MUST be designed to obtain data for the patient indicated by the context `patientID`.
+The prefetch query SHOULD be designed to obtain data for the patient indicated by the context `patientID`.

 #### FHIR Server Request
 {:.no_toc}

 A FHIR server request by the CDS service is necessary in the event the request `prefetch` element is empty.
-While the `prefetch` element is OPTIONAL, it MUST NOT be partially fulfilled.
+While the `prefetch` element is OPTIONAL, it SHOULD NOT be partially fulfilled.
 The post-hoc FHIR server query is performed at the parse and pre-process phase shown in Figure 4.
-To accomplish a FHIR server request, the server URL and the OAuth authorization token (i.e. `fhirServer,` `fhirAuthorization`) MUST be provided in the CDS Hooks request.
+To accomplish a FHIR server request, the server URL and the OAuth authorization token (i.e. `fhirServer,` `fhirAuthorization`) SHOULD be provided in the CDS Hooks request.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 19: Patient View – Parse and Pre-process CDS Hooks request </strong></figcaption>